Engineering 100-950

 Key Features:

-- Digital BME680 Temperature, Pressure, Humidity, and VOC Sensor (via Software SPI).
+- Digital BME680 Temperature, Pressure, Humidity, VOCs sensor (via Hardware SPI).

 - Digital MicroSD Card Logger (via Hardware SPI).